Ontario College Certificate in Jewellery Essentials

 - 2 College (C) English courses (Grade 11 or Grade 12)

 When (C) is the minimum course level for admission, (U) or (U/C) courses are also accepted.

 If you are 19 years of age or older before classes start, and you do not possess an OSSD, you can write the Canadian Adult Achievement Test to assess your eligibility for admission.

-There will be an additional expense of approximately $250 for textbooks and equipment in addition to the material fee included in the tuition.
+There will be an additional expense of approximately $350 for tools and equipment in addition to the material fee included in the tuition.

 Visual and Creative Arts diploma graduates have the opportunity to pursue more advanced studies through our many articulation agreements with leading art education institutions across Canada and in the United States.